Jan Smit (singer): 2007: Vocal problems

 In mid-October it was announced that Smit could not perform at least until the end of November.
-He had health issue with his vocal cords.
+He had a health issue with his vocal cords.
 All performances were cancelled until 29 November.
 Because of his health issues, Smit missed his scheduled performances at Symphonica in Rosso and the TMF Awards, but he did appear to receive the award for best Dutch pop-act at this event.
-In November Smit underwent a surgery, and he was not allowed to sing for half a year.
+In November, Smit underwent a surgery, and he was not allowed to sing for half a year.
 This meant that both his work as a presenter for TROS pocket and his new album were put on hold.
 The tour Jasn Smit komt naar je toe (Jan Smit comes to you) was also rescheduled.

 After eight months out of the public eye, Smit made his comeback at the Museumpleinconcert (Museum Square Concert) on Koninginnedag (Queen's Day) in 2008.

 2008–2015: The Bombardment and 15th anniversary

 On 14 July 2008 Smit released his single Stilte in de Storm (Silence in the storm) which entered the Single Top 100 at the top spot.
 It was his seventh number-one song.
 In the fall of 2008 he was featured in a new season of Jan Smit, de Zomer Voorbij (Jan Smit, After the Summer), and was chosen as team captain in the program Te Leuk Om Waar Te Zijn (Too cute to be Real).
 On 8 November 2008, Als je Lacht (When you smile) was released and became his 8th number 1 hit in the Netherlands was.
 On 28 February 2009 his 9th number 1 hit was Je Naar in de Sterren (Your name in starlight).

 Although Smit's popularity kept growing in The Netherlands, his popularity in Germany waned.
 Smit blamed this on the fact that the German audience prefers true Schlager music or pop music, while Smit's style is something in between, which the Germans were not keen on.
 In the meantime, Smith stopped presenting television programs.
 In July 2009 he released a duet with Surinamese singer Damaru (singer) titled Mi Rowsu (Tuintje in mijn hart), released to benefit SOS Children's Villages.
 The song reached the number one spot in both The Netherlands as well as Suriname.